CTA

 reboot_timeout: 1200

-37. What do you understand by the term idempotency?
+37. What do you understand by the term ‘idempotency’?

 Idempotency is an important Ansible feature.
-It prevents unnecessary changes in managed hosts.
+It prevents unnecessary changes to managed hosts.
 With idempotency, we can execute one or more tasks on a server as many times as we need to, but it will not change anything that has already been modified and is working correctly.

 38. Can you copy files recursively onto a target host?
 If yes, how?

 We can copy files recursively onto a target host by using the copy module.
 It has a recursive parameter that copies files from a directory.
 There is another module called synchronize, which is specifically made for this.
+Given below is the command for the same:

 - synchronize: